AaqibAhamed/AaqibAhamed/README.md

 - 😄 Pronouns: People use to Call me WIKI in Industry.

-- ⚡ Fun fact: Like to solve Puzzles,Sudoke and Rubik's Cube etc.Love to play Chess.
+- ⚡ Fun fact: Like to solve Puzzles,Sudoke and Rubik's Cube.
+Love to play Chess.